 The essential findings of the study will be published as an NCHRP Research Digest.
-Copies of the revised agency report have been distributed to the Program sponsors and will not be published in the regular NCHRP report series.
-Loan copies are available from the NCHRP upon written request or microfiche of the report may be purchased for \$4.00 prepaid.
-Send check or money order, payable to Transportation Research Board, 2101 Constitution Ave., N.W., Washington, DC 20418.
+Copies of the revised agency report will be distributed to the Program sponsors and will not be published in the regular NCHRP report series.
+Loan copies will be available from the NCHRP upon written request or microfiche of the report may be purchased (see final page of this section for ordering information).